A DB-type anvi’o artifact. This artifact is typically generated, used, and/or exported by anvi’o (and not provided by the user)..

 Required or used by

-A tRNA-seq database is an anvi’o database that contains tRNA sequences predicted from a trnaseq-fasta for a sample, and associated information.
+A tRNA-seq database contains information on tRNA sequences predicted from a single tRNA-seq sample.

-This database is the key output of anvi-trnaseq, which predicts which input sequences are tRNA, clusters them into discrete biological sequences, and predicts positions in the sequences that are the sites of nucleotide modifications.
-The database therefore contains tables of information produced by each part of the process.
+This database is the key output of anvi-trnaseq.
+That program predicts which reads are tRNA through structural profiling, clusters tRNA reads into discrete biological sequences, and predicts the positions of nucleotide modifications.

 - Unique sequences predicted to be tRNA, including read counts

-- Primary sequence and secondary structural features (stems and loops) predicted in each unique tRNA
+- Primary sequence and secondary structural features (stems and loops) predicted in each profiled tRNA

 - Unconserved nucleotides in the primary sequence that differ from expectation